cresset-template/cresset/README.md

 __*using the same hardware and neural networks*.__

-If you are among those who before could only long for a quicker end to the hours and days spent staring at Tensorboard as your models inched passed the epochs, this project may be just the thing for you.
+If you are among those who before could only long for a quicker end to the hours and days spent staring at Tensorboard as your models inched past the epochs, this project may be just the thing for you.
 When using a source build of PyTorch with the latest version of CUDA, combined with AMP, one may achieve training/inference times x10 faster than a naïve PyTorch environment.